SirVertar/tic-tac-toe/README.md

 * [How to start up an application](##HowToStartUpAnApplication)

 ## Introduction
-### git Tic-Tac-Toe is a simple game - everyone knows what game I'm talking about :)
+### Tic-Tac-Toe is a simple game - everyone knows what game I'm talking about :)

 ## Screenshots
 You have an option to make a choice between play with your friend or with a computer player.